Aissam08/smart_contract/README.md

 3. If you don't have a Metamask account, you have to create one and connect it to the blockchain.
 The local network used by Ganache is the same : http://127.0.0.1:7545

+4. Once the Ganache window is opened, you can link the Truffle project to the workspace by adding its truffle-config.js file.

-4. On Ganache application you can copy one of the user's private key and use it on Metamask to import an account.
+5. Copy one of the user's private key and use it on Metamask to import an account.

-5. You can do it with several account, so the transaction can be done between them.
+6. You can do it with several account, so the transaction can be done between them diretly on the browser.